awsdocs/amazon-aurora-user-guide/doc_source/AuroraMySQL.Updates.1234.md

 ## Improvements<a name="AuroraMySQL.Updates.1234.Improvements"></a>

  **General improvements:**
-+  Fixed an issue with Aurora MySQL that can cause high CPU consumption on the reader instances due to excessive logging\.
++  Fixed an issue that can cause high CPU consumption on the reader instances due to excessive logging of informational messages in internal diagnostic log files\.

  **High\-priority fixes:**
 + [CVE\-2021\-2307](https://cve.mitre.org/cgi-bin/cvename.cgi?name=CVE-2021-2307)